EleutherAI/lm-evaluation-harness/docs/API_guide.md

 You may also need to override other methods or properties depending on your API's specific requirements.

 > [!NOTE]
 > Currently loglikelihood and MCQ based tasks (such as MMLU) are only supported for completion endpoints.
 Not for chat-completion — those that expect a list of dicts — endpoints!
-Completion APIs which support instruct tuned models can be evaluated with the `--apply_chat_template` option.
+Completion APIs which support instruct tuned models can be evaluated with the `--apply_chat_template` option in order to simultaneously evaluate models using a chat template format while still being able to access the model logits needed for loglikelihood-based tasks.

 # TemplateAPI Usage Guide